For Better or For Worse by Lynn Johnston for February 26, 2010

 18. Meditator

-Anandgyan over 14 years ago
+Anandgyan almost 15 years ago

 She aged her characters with the help of some others around growing up too!
 I thought there was a question; nice to notice the naivety of a fresh family with no mortality in comic strip sight.
 Oh gosh I envy those on their first toon ride with FBoFW.